thatiane-tomaz/IMDB_reviews_classification/README.md

 ### Data

-The dataset available in this repository is just a sample.
-It is possible to download the complete dataset in: https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
+The dataset available in this repository is just a sample, with 15.000 reviews.
+It is possible to download the complete dataset that contains 50.000 reviews in: https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

 ### Code Steps